Avaiga/taipy-doc/docs/manuals/gui/viselements/index.md

 ### The `propagate` property

-There are situations where you don't want a variable bound to a control value (such as the knob location of a slider) to be updated immediately then the user manipulates the control.
+There are situations where you don't want a variable bound to a control value (such as the knob location of a slider) to be updated immediately when the user manipulates the control.
 You may for example want to check the received value in the _on_change_ callback and decide to use this new value or not.<br/>
 This is the purpose of the _propagate_ property.